Youth Action Team Internship

 2023-2024: Mental Health Campaign

-YATI 2024 Conflict to Ceasefire
+YATI Conflict to Ceasefire community event

 The interns built a mental health campaign asking for the implementation of near-to-peer support, parental support programs, and social emotional learning curriculum in Catholic schools to address the mental health crisis for Gen Z. The campaign materials were presented to the Archdiocese of Seattle in May 2024 for their consideration for the following academic year.